 There are a few options for students from other studios to join courses at AFS:

-Your second option is to arrange a private lesson with a coach.
+Your first option is to arrange a private lesson with a coach.
 This will be an evaluation lesson where the coach can assess your skill level and recommend you for higher level classes or a course of training.
 Private training is scheduled according to the studio and coach’s availability.
 We recommend you to email us with a list of your available timeslot.
 Private classes are offered at $150 per 60 minute session.
 Payment is to be made one week before the scheduled class.
 There will be no refund if class has to be rescheduled or cancelled 2 days prior to class day.

-Your third option is to send video documentation of yourself performing or practicing in the aerial art you want to specialise in.
+Your second option is to send video documentation of yourself performing or practicing in the aerial art you want to specialise in.
 Our coaches can evaluate your skills from the video and make their recommendations from there.
 We look for skill sets based on our pre-requisites stated in our website.
 We would recommend you to show us the tricks and transitions you have achieved so far, along with the pre-requisites required, in order for us to place you in the right level accurately.

 Our rigging system and aerial apparatus are regularly checked and can take up to one tonne (which means anyone can give it a try).